 AUTHORISATION TO START A MOVEMENT IN SR

-The driver shall be authorised by the signaller to start a movement in SR by means of written order, except in case of starting a movement in level 1 / 2 with trackside signals.
+The driver shall be authorised by the signaller to start a movement in SR by means of an operational instruction, except in case of starting a movement in level 1 / 2 with trackside signals.

 SPEED RESTRICTIONS IN SR

-The signaller shall give all speed restrictions lower than the maximum speed for SR to the driver of a train running in SR by means of written order except if the driver is informed by a dedicated document/computer medium about these speed limitations.
+The signaller shall give all speed restrictions lower than the maximum speed for SR to the driver of a train running in SR by means of an operational instruction except if the driver is informed by a dedicated document/computer medium about these speed limitations.

 AUTHORISATION TO PASS AN EOA

-The driver shall only be authorised to pass an EOA by the signaller by means of a written order.
+The driver shall only be authorised to pass an EOA by the signaller by means of an operational instruction.

 TRAINS / SHUNTING MOVEMENTS BEING TRIPPED

-After a trip has occurred the driver shall continue running in the same direction only if he has received permission by written order from the signaller.
+After a trip has occurred, the driver shall continue running in the same direction only if he has received permission by operational instruction from the signaller.

+ETCS STOP MARKER

+The driver shall stop on the approach to a ETCS Stop Marker:

+indicating the EOA of the current MA, or

+when running without an MA unless he has received a special authorisation by the signaller.

+ETCS LOCATION MARKER

+The driver shall stop on the approach to a ETCS Location Marker:

+indicating the EOA of the current MA,or

+when running without a MA if he has received a special order by the signaller.

 PRINCIPLES FOR GSM-R